Sakartu/SDM-SiED/README.md

 access their own data, not the data of other clients.
 To authorize a command, the client will sign it using it's private key.
 The server has a list of public keys with which it can verify the command and execute it.
-Each user has it's own "tree" stored in the database which is identified by a treeID.
+Each user has it's own "tree" stored in the database which is identified by a tree_id.
 The pre, post and parent values are restarted for each tree, in this way the recalculations needed at insertion (see [1]) will only affect the tree of a single user.